Tlʼetinqox-tʼin Government Office

-The Tlʼetinqox-tʼin Government Office is a First Nations government located in the Chilcotin District in the western Central Interior region of the Canadian province of British Columbia.
+Tlʼetinqox-tʼin Government Office is a First Nations government located in the Chilcotin District in the western Central Interior region of the Canadian province of British Columbia.
 Governing a reserve communities near Alexis Creek known as Anaham Reserve First Nations or Anaham, it is a member of the Tsilhqotʼin Tribal Council aka known as the Tsilhqotʼin National Government.
 The main reserve is officially known as Anahim's Flat No. 1, and is more commonly as Anaham.
 Other reserves are Anahim's Meadow No. 2 and 2A, and Anahim Indian Reserves Nos.
 3 through 18.
 Anaham, or Anahim and Alexis were chiefs of the Tsilhqotʼin during the Chilcotin War of 1864, although they and their people did not take part in the hostilities.

 The Tlʼetinqox-tʼin Government reserve community and offices are located east of the town of Alexis Creek.
 The main reserve is known as Tlʼetinqox ("the river flats") in the Chilcotin language.
 "Tlʼetinqox-tʼin" means "people of Tlʼetinqox".
 Most of the band's reserves are 10–20 miles to the north.